Sheemap/zen-browser-flake/README.md

 # Zen Browser

 This is a flake for the Zen browser.
+Now with auto updating!
+We check for a new version hourly, so should always have the latest availabe.

 Just add it to your NixOS `flake.nix` or home-manager: